agatamrnw/Sudoku/README.md

 # Sudoku
-This is the version of popular game with an option of autocompliting using backtracking.
+This is the version of popular game with GUI and an option of autocompliting using backtracking.
+The game was implemented with pygame.